 - Teen workshops on things like healthy lifestyles and good financial practices.

-Contact your local office and follow the FIT Blog for more details.
+Contact your local office for more details.

 As soon as you chose to take the path of foster care, your training began.
 The great news?
 Your education as a foster parent does not stop there.
 Training and learning opportunities continue throughout the foster journey.
 FIT equips you with at least 30 hours of training each year: